StrimQ/backend/README.md

 cp .env.example .env.local
 ```

-Should you didn't change the default credentials in the `docker-compose.yml` file, you don't need to change anything in the `.env.local` file.
+Should you not change the default credentials in the `docker-compose.yml` file, you don't need to change anything in the `.env.local` file.

 To run the API locally: